I think we should use “method”, in Rust, to refer specifically to associated functions which would be object safe if put in a trait.

 - and we should come up with another name for associated functions that take

-but are not object-safe, such as takingself
+selfbut are not object-safe, such as takingselfby value.

 That’s the whole idea; if you’re unfamiliar with what any of that means, read on.